-Christmas is always a very busy time at Cardinal Newman, with a plethora of festivities and charitable activities for all to get involved with and although it looks a little different this year, we haven’t let that dampen our festive spirit.
-On 10th and 11th December we celebrated Christmas Jumper Day, with staff and students getting dressing in their most festive jumpers and donating to charity.
+Christmas is always a very busy time at Cardinal Newman, with a plethora of festivities and charitable activities for all to get involved with.
+Although it looks a little different this year, we haven’t let that dampen our festive spirit.
+On 10th and 11th December, we celebrated Christmas Jumper Day, with staff and students getting dressing in their most festive jumpers and donating to charity.

 Staff and students have also organised collections of food and other non-perishables for LuvPreston in order to make donations to their efforts of supplying local food banks.
 The College community has also been very generous with their donations of toys for the Rock FM Cash for Kids Christmas Appeal, as well as creating chocolate hampers to raffle with proceeds going to both buy gifts for the Cash for Kids Appeal and Macmillan Cancer Support and much, much more.